Jason Williams (ice hockey): Remaining professional career

 On December 27, 2010, Williams was signed as a free agent by the New York Rangers and played for their AHL affiliate, the Connecticut Whale.
 On February 11, 2011, he was released from his PTO with the Whale.
 Williams was then signed as a free agent by the Dallas Stars on February 12, 2011, for the remainder of the season.

 On July 26, 2011, he signed a one-year, two-way contract worth $600,000 with the Pittsburgh Penguins.
 Williams was assigned to AHL affiliate, the Wilkes-Barre/Scranton Penguins, for the majority of the 2011–12 season, however was recalled to produce a goal and assist in an eight-game stint with Pittsburgh.

 With limited NHL interest in 2012, Williams opted to resume his career in Europe, agreeing to a two-year contract with the Swiss club, HC Ambrì-Piotta of the National League A. Over two seasons, with Ambri, Williams became entrenched in a top scoring line role, contributing with 64 points in 79 games.

 Williams opted to return to North America following the completion of his contract in Switzerland, to sign a one-year free agent contract with the Oklahoma City Barons of the AHL on July 25, 2014.
 In the 2014–15 season, Williams provided the Barons with a veteran presence and leadership while showing no loss of his offensive touch with 53 points in 72 games.

 On July 16, 2015, Williams made another return to Europe in signing with his first German club, Kölner Haie of the DEL, on a one-year deal.
 He sustained a back injury in pre-season and played only nine games during the 2015–16 season.

 In late October 2016, he signed a short-term deal with Italian side Ritten Sport.
 Williams was instrumental in helping the team reach the IIHF Continental Cup final four, tallying three goals and three assists in three games.
 He also scored three goals and assisted on one more in two Alps Hockey League contests for Ritten.

 In December 2016, Williams moved to the UK to sign for the Nottingham Panthers.

 Williams has since had spells with Allan Cup Hockey (ACH) sides Brantford Blast and Dundas Real McCoys.

-Personal information
+Personal life

-Jason attended Regina Mundi High School in London, Ontario, Canada.
-Jason was married in July 2010 to his longtime girlfriend Julie, whom he met during high school.
+Williams and his wife Julie have two children together.